Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Improvements

 Being able to refer entities and coreferences from past dialogues and conversations can help LLMs with reasoning and instruction following abilities.
 Consequently, several research initiatives are now focusing on constructing or modifying KGs to integrate historical dialogue data.
 This integration helps to create richer, context-aware models that not only understand isolated queries but also leverage prior conversational context for improved performance.
-The works of Wang et al. (2024)\cite{wang2024multiturnresponseselectioncommonsenseenhanced} and Jain et al. (2024)\cite{jain2024integratinglargelanguagemodels}, as discussed above, append existing KGs with entities and relationships from past conversations.
+The works of \citet{wang2024multiturnresponseselectioncommonsenseenhanced} and \citet{jain2024integratinglargelanguagemodels}, as discussed above, append existing KGs with entities and relationships from past conversations.
 SURGE \citep{kang2023knowledgegraphaugmentedlanguagemodels} builds KGs that specifically encode relevant knowledge for ongoing conversation, with triplets consisting of entities and their relations as items.
-The GNN is incorporated to perform multi-hop reasoning and connect disparate pieces of information.
-Tan et al. (2025) \cite{tan2025pathsovergraphknowledgegraphempowered} propose to prune existing KGs to remove irrelevant information, incorporating improved graph structures with additional prompting and LLMs to find candidate paths in multi-hop and multi-entity QAs.
+The GNN is incorporated to perform multi-hop reasoning and connect disparate pieces of information. \citet{tan2025pathsovergraphknowledgegraphempowered} propose to prune existing KGs to remove irrelevant information, incorporating improved graph structures with additional prompting and LLMs to find candidate paths in multi-hop and multi-entity QAs.

-Besides directly intergating graphs into training or finetuning LLMs, several research focus on Graph RAG for enhancing reasoning and flexibility in dynamic conversations.
+Besides directly integrating graphs into training or fine-tuning LLMs, several studies focus on Graph RAG for enhancing reasoning and flexibility in dynamic conversations.
 Typically, Graph RAG extracts entities and their relationships from documents or dialogues to build a KG.
 Then, it traverses the knowledge graph to retrieve subgraphs.
-The retrieved graph information is then integrated into the LLM’s prompt, which allows LLM to generate a response that is richer, more coherent, and better grounded in factual knowledge \citep{wang2024garlicllmguideddynamicprogress,mavromatis2024gnnraggraphneuralretrieval,yang2025pseudoknowledgegraphmetapathguided}.
+The retrieved graph information is then integrated into the LLM's prompt, which allows the LLM to generate a response that is richer, more coherent, and better grounded in factual knowledge \citep{wang2024garlicllmguideddynamicprogress,mavromatis2024gnnraggraphneuralretrieval,yang2025pseudoknowledgegraphmetapathguided}.